digilias/embedded-rust-workshop/workshop.md

 # Embedded Rust Workshop

-We'll build and improve an embedded application that:
+We'll start from scratch with blinky, then build and improve an embedded application that:

 * Reads data from an I2C sensor
 * Logs data and events using RTT/defmt